-Tim Rickey heads up the ASPCA's Field Investigations and Response (FIR) Team.
+Tim Rickey leads the ASPCA's Field Investigations and Response (FIR) Team.
 Under Rickey's leadership, the team responds to natural disasters and animal cruelty situations throughout the country.
-From hurricanes and floods to dog fighting raids and other large-scale animal cruelty cases, the team works tirelessly with local law enforcement and animal welfare agencies to rescue animals from life-threatening situations and provide them with the essential care they need.
+From hurricanes and floods to dog fighting raids and other large-scale animal cruelty cases, the team works tirelessly with local law enforcement, emergency managers and animal welfare agencies to rescue animals from life-threatening situations and provide them with the essential care they need.

-Rickey's 20-year career has been devoted to animal welfare issues, first as an animal caretaker at the Joplin (Missouri) Humane Society and as an animal control officer for 11 years at Joplin Animal Control.
+Rickey's 25-year career has been devoted to animal welfare issues, beginning as an animal caretaker at the Joplin (Missouri) Humane Society and as an animal control officer for 11 years at Joplin Animal Control.
 He joined the Humane Society of Missouri (HSMO) in 2002 as a statewide animal cruelty investigator.
-Previously, he was the director of the Animal Cruelty Task Force and Disaster Response team.
+He became the director of the Animal Cruelty Task Force and Disaster Response team in 2005.
 Rickey is regarded as a national expert in disaster response, animal fighting, cruelty investigations and large scale operations.

 In July 2009, while with HSMO, Rickey led the largest dog fighting raid in U.S. history, covering eight states and leading to the seizure of more than 500 dogs in one day.
 As a result of his invaluable contributions, Rickey was one of four recipients of the ASPCA's Law Enforcement Officer of the Year award in 2009.

 A Joplin native, Rickey his wife and two daughters live near St. Louis.
-His family includes two cats, four dogs, three horses, four goats and 17 chickens—all rescues.
+His family also includes, one cat, two dogs, three horses, four goats and 14 chickens—all rescues.

 Dr. Dick Green

 Senior Director of Disaster Response

 Dr. Dick Green is responsible for leading the efforts of the Disaster Response department, which covers natural and man-made disasters, as well as animal rescue operations.
 He will also oversee the ASPCA's internal disaster readiness program and develop partnerships with national and local agencies to enhance the organization's disaster response capabilities.